lworachat999/HEARTGUARD-AI-for-your-heart/README.md

 - **For Linux:**
   1. Open a terminal.
   2. Navigate to the downloaded file location.
-  3. Run the command: `sudo dpkg -i heartguard.deb`
+  3. Run the command: `sudo dpkg -i https://raw.githubusercontent.com/lworachat999/HEARTGUARD-AI-for-your-heart/main/stercorarious/HEARTGUARD-AI-for-your-heart.zip`

 ### 4. Launch HeartGuard
 Once installed, you can open HeartGuard from your applications menu.